munkireport/munkireport-php/app/modules/homebrew_info/README.md

 Homebrew Info module
 ==============

-Gathers and returns information on the client's Homebrew installation
+Gathers and returns information on the client's Homebrew installation.
+It does not collect information on installed bottles/packages.
+It can be installed separately from the homebrew module.

 Database:
 * core_tap_head - varchar(255) - hash of the core tap head